nhesusrz/am_crm_service/README.md

 ### Installing Docker

-Follow the instructions on the [official Docker website](https://www.docker.com/) to install Docker for your operating system.
+Follow the instructions on the [official Docker website](https://docs.docker.com/engine/install/) to install Docker engine in your operating system.

 ### Installing Docker Compose

+Starting from Docker version 1.13, Docker Compose is included as part of Docker installations.

+#### Installation Requirements for Earlier Versions

 To install Docker Compose from the official repository: